kartonfarkas/api_docs/source/suite/emails/section.rst

-Querying a Section of a Template Based Email Campaign
+Querying a Section of a Template-Based Email Campaign
 =====================================================

-Returns all the details of a section of a template-based campaign.
-Section is a part of a campaign.
+Returns the full details of a section used in a template-based campaign.

 Endpoint
 --------